 Students are encouraged to apply for federal aid through the Free Application for Federal Student Aid (FASFA) application.
-To apply for financial aid follow these steps:

-To be Eligible for Financial aid, Students Must:
+To be eligible for Financial Aid, students must:

 - Have a completed FAFSA application (Free Application for Student Aid) on file with Center for Student Financial Aid.
 California State University, Los Angeles school code (001140).

-- Be a “Matriculated” Cal State LA-PAGE/DTLA student admitted into a Degree-granting or approved Certificate Program.
-Matriculated students include those who have been formally admitted to Cal State LA and enrolled while pursuing an authorized degree, credential, or certificate.
+- Be a “matriculated” Cal State LA-PAGE/DTLA student admitted into a Degree-granting or approved Certificate program.
+Matriculated students include those who have been formally admitted to Cal State LA and enrolled while pursuing an authorized degree, credential or certificate.

 - Be enrolled in a minimum of 6 units (1/2 time enrollment).

-- Meet all requirements of the SAP (Satisfactory Academic Progress) Policy.
+- Meet all requirements of the SAP (Satisfactory Academic Progress) policy.